 And The Duke and Duchess of Cambridge made their first joint official appearance.
 The first engagement of the year was a joint visit to Bradford.
 The Royal couple visited several projects which support the community while bringing a spotlight to the vibrant culture and community of Bradford.

 Next came a dazzling reception at Buckingham Palace.
-Prince William and Duchess Catherine hosted a reception for UK-Africa summit.
+Prince William and Duchess Catherine hosted a reception for the UK-Africa summit.
 This was the first time couple held an event in Buckingham Palace on their own.
 We were hearing about a project launch since September 2018, and it came with a bang – ‘A landmark survey‘.
-The Duchess of Cambridge toured around the country promoting the big survey that was an integral part of her Early year’s programme.
+The Duchess of Cambridge toured around the country promoting the big survey that was an integral part of her Early year’s program.

 A talented photographer, The Duchess of Cambridge showed her skills once again by photographing the survivors of the Holocaust before joining Prince William at the UK Holocaust Memorial Day event.
-Next day, The Duchess of Cambridge joined children for an Art workshop.
+The next day, The Duchess of Cambridge joined children for an Art workshop.
 The month ended with her visit to a nursery where we saw the glimpse of Mummy Catherine.

 February 2020 had a dazzling start.
 The Duchess of Cambridge made a dazzling yet absolutely elegant appearance at BAFTA.
 Then The Duke and Duchess of Cambridge headed towards Wales for a day away.
 A rare joint engagement happened in that month, William and Catherine joined Prince Charles and Duchess Camilla in Leicestershire.